pinkpong111/Vector-Storm-Theory/README.md

 Financial markets     Volatility clustering at critical leverage
 ```

-VST predicts that multi-agent AI systems, as they mature, will exhibit the same convergence toward critical branching ratios — and that this convergence is the *mechanism* by which VCZ forms and Rest Mode becomes achievable.
+VST predicts that multi-agent AI systems, as they mature, will exhibit SOC-like convergence toward critical branching ratios — and that this convergence is the *mechanism* by which VCZ forms and Rest Mode becomes achievable.

 > Adaptive multi-agent systems naturally converge toward branching ratios near unity, as this regime uniquely balances information propagation against instability suppression.
 The critical point R ≈ 1 emerges as a dynamical attractor through endogenous feedback rather than external parameter tuning.
 VCZ corresponds to the R ≈ 1 region, and φ maximization occurs at the critical boundary.
-This positions VST within the self-organized criticality framework, predicting that multi-agent system stability is not engineered but self-organized at the critical edge.
+VST exhibits SOC-like critical phenomenology — specifically, self-organized convergence toward criticality and power-law scaling of storm distributions — without claiming strict dynamical equivalence with classical SOC systems.
+The universality is at the level of scaling observables, not microscopic mechanism identity.

 <!-- PAPER SPLIT MARKER: Block C begins — Target: Paper 2 -->